 Step 1.
 Connect your iPhone to your computer with a USB cable.
 Launch iTunes and backup your iPhone with iTunes.
-Please make note of the location where the iOS files are extracted to.
+Please make a note of the location where the iOS files are extracted to.

 iPhone Backup Extractor app download link: http://supercrazyawesome.com/downloads/iPhone%2520Backup%2520Extractor.app.zip

 Step 3.
 Scroll down the window from the choices you are given, and then select 'iOS Files' and then 'Extract.'

 Step 4.
 From the extracted file, find and click to open 'com.apple.springboard.list in the window shown below.
 Besides 'SBParentalControlsPin,' there is a number, in this case, 1234.
 This is your 'Restrictions Passcode' for your iPhone.
 It might be best, even if it is this simple, to make a note of it!

 We are confident that one of the above solutions should meet your needs.
 We are always happy to hear you're follow-up questions, though.